 Been to the gym before?
 Struggled to stay consistent?
 Haven’t been in ages?
 The intermediate home gym is the one for you.
 This set-up includes slightly more advanced equipment to help you get back to your best.

 The adjustable dumbbell bench will provide the foundation for all of your workouts.
-At £75, this bench is a serious piece of kit.
 It has 6 different levels of incline, including upright, 60 degrees, 45 degrees, 30 degrees, flat, and decline.
 The adjustability means the bench supports a range of exercises.
 Perfect for dumbbell bench press, shoulder press, Bulgarian split squats, dumbbell rows, incline curls, and dips.
 The bench also folds flat for convenient storage.

 For your main movements, a heavy-ish set of dumbbells are needed for an intense workout.
-Our hex dumbbells are available in weights of 1-50kg, a 15kg pair costs £77.
+Our hex dumbbells are available in weights of 1-50kg, or you can buy a full set so that you've covered for all exercises and progressions.
 These would be used for exercises like the dumbbell bench press, shoulder press, dumbbell rows, and Bulgarian split squat.

 This intermediate set-up again takes up almost no space in your home.
-To buy all the equipment listed costs £172, but this price will vary depending on whether you choose lighter or heavier hex dumbbells.
 Space saving and versatile, this set up means you can build muscle across your whole body for a similar price to a pair of trainers.

 If you’ve been going to the gym for a while but want to work out from home, this one’s for you.
 The advanced home gym is designed for lifters looking to build serious size and strength across their entire body from the comfort of their own home.

-For £45, you can bring a 5-foot barbell to your home gym.
+Another low cost but versatile option is a 5-foot barbell.
 This bar comes with 25kg of weight, perfect for sets of skullcrushers, or even for curls when used with the preacher pad for maximum bicep pump.
 The bar can be separated into two pieces after use for storage.

 This set-up will ensure you continue to make progress at the same rate (or faster) than you were at your local gym.
 The price of this set up varies greatly depending on which adjustable dumbbell you choose, and whether you want a pair or just one.
 Alternatively, you could grab a pair of heavy and light hex dumbbells, but this decreases the potential variety of exercises that your workouts could contain.